d3scomp/NPRG014/README.md

 ### Resources
 * Exercises to work with during the lesson and the homework are located in the “lecture1205/exercises-homework” folder
 * The “lecture1205/slides” holds the slides for the lecture

+## Lesson 10 - 19th December 2016
+### Agenda

+* Prototype-based languages (JavaScript, TypeScript)

+### Preparation
+* Checkout this repository to get all examples
+* Download and install Node.JS from https://nodejs.org/en/download/
+* In directories "js/whiteboard" and "typescript" execute "npm install"

+### Resources
+* Exercises to work with during the lesson and the homework are located in the “lecture1205-1219/exercises-homework” folder
+* The homework assignment is located in js/whiteboard/index.js
+* The “lecture1205-1219/slides” holds the slides for the lecture